flyingmachine/brave-clojure-web/content/core-async.md

 Great!
 Now when you open this in a REPL, you'll have the most frequently-used core.async functions at your disposal.
-Before creating something as sophisticated and revolutionary as a hot dog vending machine, let's create a process that simply prints the events that happen to it:
+Before creating something as sophisticated and revolutionary as a hot dog vending machine, let's create a process that simply prints the message it
+receives:

 ```clojure
 (def echo-chan (chan))